Electron Magnetohydrodynamic Turbulence: Universal Features

 \right. \ee

-Using (26), and noting that the probability to belong to this fractal at scale $\ell$ goes like $\ell^{2 - D_0}$, (32) leads to \be\tag{33a, b} S_p (\ell) \sim \ell^{\zeta_p} \sim \lc
+Using (34), and noting that the probability to belong to this fractal at scale $\ell$ goes like $\ell^{2 - D_0}$, (40) leads to \be\tag{41a, b} S_p (\ell) \sim \ell^{\zeta_p} \sim \lc

-\right. \ee So, the characteristic exponent $\zeta_p$ is given by \be\tag{34a, b} \zeta_p = \lc
+\right. \ee So, the characteristic exponent $\zeta_p$ is given by \be\tag{42a, b} \zeta_p = \lc

-\right. \ee Using (28), (34) becomes \be\tag{35a, b} \zeta_p = \lc
+\right. \ee Using (36), (42) becomes \be\tag{43a, b} \zeta_p = \lc

-\right. \ee which does not show a nonlinear dependence on $p$ as is required of the characteristic exponent for large $p$.
-It is therefore necessary to consider the multi-fractal model \cite{Fri2} to address this issue.
+\right. \ee which does not show a nonlinear dependence on $p$, as is required of the characteristic exponent for large $p$.
+It is therefore necessary to consider the multi-fractal model (Frisch and Parisi \cite{Fri2}) to address this issue.

-{\bf 5.2 Multi-fractal Model}\\
+{\bf 6.2 Multi-fractal Model}\\